The board of Family Radio Ltd comprise of directors who drive the strategic direction of 96five.

 Kerryn has served a number of boards and committees within the sector, including as board member of the Australasian Association of School Business Administrators (ASBA) from 2007 to 2012 and a term as board chair from 2011-2012.

 Prior to completing the Executive Masters of Business Administration program at QUT in 2016, Kerryn completed the CPA program, a Masters of Professional Accounting and Bachelor of Business.
 In December 2015, Kerryn completed the Australian Institute of Company Directors course and is a member of CPA Australia, the Australian Institute of Company Directors, the Australian Institute of Management and the Association of School Business Administrators.

 Kerryn is happily married and resides in inner-city Brisbane.
 She is joyfully involved in her congregation at Our Saviour Lutheran Church, Rochedale.

 Jane is a Teacher-Librarian and senior teacher at Redlands College.
-For nineteen years she worked with Education Queensland.
+For 19 years she worked with Education Queensland.
 In 2008 she moved into private education.
-After twenty years at Gateway Baptist, Jane and her family moved to a church closer to home, Eastside Community Church.
+After 20 years at Gateway Baptist, Jane and her family moved to a church closer to home, Eastside Community Church.
 Jane was appointed as a director in September 2015.

 Debbie is Membership Pastor at St Paul’s Anglican Church, Chatswood.
 She has been involved in ministry from the day she met Jesus and has a heart for the lost to also know the Saviour.

 When taking time out for self Deb enjoys coffees with friends, movies, beach, and enjoying family time.